 Renuka Rajiv, ghosts in the backseat/exile in the corner, 2022.
 Fabric, thread, buttons, 126 cm x 57cm (each).
-Courtesy: the artist. cluster of promises; that such moving forward against conditions of the present meant that certain destinations will invariably fall behind; or that arriving takes a brush with uncertainty, ambivalence, and a fear of the unknown.
+Courtesy: the artist.

+certain destinations will invariably fall behind; or that arriving takes a brush with uncertainty, ambivalence, and a fear of the unknown.
 These are also learnings, beyond religious lives, that carry value for queer thinkers.
 As scholars, we might simply ask what futures are made possible when we forsake usual parameters (of disciplines) or venture beyond inherited lines (of theory).
 We already know from Sara Ahmed that 'following lines also involves forms of social investment.' or that investments 'promise return (if we follow this line, then "this" will follow)'.7 Giving up lines of social investment for fakirs-or analytical habits, theoretical genealogies, and epistemological economies in the case of us scholars-risky as it is, may then also mean that new or other futures will appear on the horizon.
 But are we willing to forsake our old persuasions in hope of new ones?